-What Is Content Marketing?Content marketing is the practice of providing free content to users in order to get them to your site and engaging with your brand.
+Content marketing is the practice of providing free (or gated) content to users in order to attract them to your site and prompt them to engage with your brand.
 Unlike blogging, content marketing is strategic, with specific goals for everything you create.

 Different types of content fall under this umbrella, including:

-- Ebooks or whitepapers, which are often used as lead magnets to capture information like a user’s email address
+- E-books or white papers, which are often used as lead magnets to capture information like a user’s email address

 - Email newsletters, which can build relationships with readers and encourage them to head back to your site